Kourtney Kardashian And Scott Disick Update: Dating Or Fighting Over Kids?

-As the family prepares for the upcoming premiere of Keeping Up with the Kardashians Season 13, Kourtney Kardashian has allegedly taken “drastic” action to save her kids, Mason, 7; Penelope, 4; and Reign, 2, from their hard-partying father.
+As the family prepares for the upcoming premiere of Keeping Up With the Kardashians Season 13, Kourtney Kardashian has allegedly taken “drastic” action to save her kids, Mason, 7, Penelope, 4, and Reign, 2, from their hard-partying father.

 Despite the recent rumors of a potential reunion, a Radar Online source claimed last week that Kourtney Kardashian has reportedly “threatened Scott that she would take the kids away from him because he is being an awful father lately.”